 What is ZFS (Zettabyte File System)?

-ZFS (Zettabyte File System) is a file system designed by Sun Microsystems since October 2001 and implemented in OpenSolaris four years later.
+ZFS (Zettabyte File System) is a file system designed by Sun Microsystems in October 2001 and implemented in OpenSolaris four years later.

 It started in 2001 at Sun Microsystems.
 It was released in CDDL as part of Open Solaris in 2005.
 Later, Pawel Jakub Dawidek chose ZFS for FreeBSD in 2007.